yourincomehome/awesome-passive-income/README.md

 - [Barnes and Noble Press](https://press.barnesandnoble.com/) - Barnes & Noble Press is an self-publishing platform where independent authors can find everything to publish
 - [Audible](https://www.audible.com/) - Aubible by Amazon is a self-publishing audiobook platform
 - [Google Play Books](https://play.google.com/books) - Google Play Books
+## CRM (Customer Relationship Management)
+- [SendinBlue](https://sendinblue.com) - Sendinblue is a SaaS solution for relationship marketing which offers a cloud-based marketing communication software suite with email marketing, transactional email, marketing automation, customer-relationship management, landing pages, Facebook ads, retargeting ads, SMS marketing, and more.
+- [Hubspot](https://www.hubspot.com) - HubSpot is a leading growth marketing platform with thousands of customers around the world.
+Its software is composed of the Marketing Hub, Sales Hub, Service Hub, and a powerful free CRM (Customer relationship management) that empowers thousands of companies with the tools they need, to grow better and keep their customers delighted
 ## Development
 ## E-Commerce
 ### Online